Finland–Poland relations

 Finland–Poland relations refer to bilateral relations of Finland and Poland.
+Finland has an embassy in Warsaw.
+Poland has an embassy in Helsinki.
 Both countries are members of the European Union, NATO, OECD, OSCE, Council of the Baltic Sea States, HELCOM, Council of Europe and the World Trade Organization.
 Both countries established diplomatic relations on 8 March 1919.

-Finland strongly supported Poland's European Union membership during the latter's accession process.
-Poland strongly supported Finland's NATO membership during the latter's accession process.

 History

 Poland and Finland were once united by a personal union under the Polish–Swedish union during the reign of King Sigismund III Vasa.

 In 1917, the Polish Legion in Finland was formed to fight for Finnish independence and then stationed in Viipuri.
 It fought in various battles during the Finnish Civil War of 1918, contributing to the Finnish victory.
 Afterwards, some 2,500 Polish soldiers were evacuated to Poland, where they fought against the invading Soviets.